NASCAR Hall of Fame’s legacy – Red Byron’s Ford #22

 In 2018, Red Byron made it into the NASCAR Hall of Fame, and his legendary black No. 22 Ford is just inside the main entrance (located in Charlotte, North Carolina.)
 If you glance inside the Ford, you’ll see his left leg’s bracket bolted to the clutch.

 Today, many may have forgotten Byron, but it is our responsibility to recognize the man who left racing behind to serve his country and then chose racing over pain.
 Byron achieved more in his brief history than any other NASCAR champion.
 He won the first-ever NASCAR championship, which will forever be instilled in the minds of motorsports enthusiasts around the world.

 Here is the information if you want to visit the NASCAR Hall of Fame Museum:

 Admission: $25, 3-7 $12 8-12 $18

 Open: WINTER HRS Oct 27 – Mar 31 Daily 10am – 5pm, No General Admission on Tuesdays

 YOU MAY ALSO LIKE

-The Marconi Automotive Museum is located in the heart of Orange County and houses a 70 plus car collection that is open to the public.
+The Marconi Automotive Museum is located in the heart of Orange County and houses a 100-plus car collection that is open to the public.
 They're proud to house a collection of high-performance street cars and race cars including (but not limited to) Lamborghini’s,...

 Too many to list, but too much to miss, is a visit to the car museum in the Old Prison Museum Complex.
-Over 160 cars are on display from classic Chevys and muscle cars to a Schacht high wheeler.
-Listed by USA Today as one of the Top 10 Car Museums in the country,...
+Over 200 cars are on display thanks to the latest expansion.
+From classic Chevys and muscle cars to a Schacht high-wheeler.
+Listed by USA Today as one of the Top...